Sprained ankle: Diagnosis

 The diagnosis of a sprain relies on the medical history, including symptoms, as well as making a differential diagnosis, mainly in distinguishing it from strains or bone fractures.
 The Ottawa ankle rule is a simple, widely used rule to help differentiate fractures of the ankle or mid-foot from other ankle injuries that do not require x-ray radiography.
 It has a sensitivity of nearly 100%, meaning that a patient who tests negative, according to the rule almost certainly does not have an ankle fracture.
 If ankle pain is persistent 6–8 weeks after initial sprain, MRI imaging of the joint can be considered to rule out peroneal tendon, osteochondral, or syndesmotic injury.

 Classification of severity

-Ankle sprains are classified grade 1, 2, and 3.

-Depending on the amount of damage or the number of ligaments that are damaged, each sprain is classified from mild to severe.
+Ankle sprains are classified as grade 1, 2, or 3, and, depending on the amount of damage or the number of ligaments that are damaged, each sprain is classified from mild to severe.
 A grade 1 sprain is defined as mild damage to a ligament or ligaments without instability of the affected joint.
 A grade 2 sprain is considered a partial tear to the ligament, in which it is stretched to the point that it becomes loose.
 A grade 3 sprain is a complete tear of a ligament, causing instability in the affected joint.
 Bruising may occur around the ankle.